thinhngo-x/portrait-mode/README.md

-# INF573 Final Project - Synthesize Bokeh effect for portrait photos with a object-detection method
+# INF573 Final Project - Synthesize Bokeh effect for portrait photos with an object-detection method

 This projects aims to synthesize defocused effect for portrait images.
 It makes use of a Mask R-CNN model with image processing techniques.